sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-sapui5-app/cp-portal-cloud-foundry-sapui5-app.md

 ---

 ## Prerequisites
- You have created a SAP HTML5 module in SAP Web IDE and deployed it to your SAP Cloud Platform subaccount.
+ You've created a SAP HTML5 module in SAP Web IDE and deployed it to your SAP Cloud Platform subaccount.
  For more information about how to create the app, see the tutorial: [Develop Your First SAP Fiori App for Use in a Portal Site on SAP Cloud Platform on Cloud Foundry](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-create-app.html).